content-manager-sdk/Community/Samples/ServiceAPI/CSharp/SimpleServiceAPIPlugin/ReadMe.md

 # Simple ServiceAPI Plugin
-This sample adds a new service to the ServiceAPI to download a TR5 reference file which maybe used to open a Record (or other object type) in the native client.
+This sample adds a new service to the ServiceAPI to fetch a Record Title along with the current user name, it serves to demonstrate the creation of a ServiceAPI plugin.

 ## Setup
 To use this sample: